Название компании

 - Abbreviations used: List of abbreviations and their explanations.

-- Responsibility for failure to comply with or incorrect application of the SOP: Consequences for deviation from established procedures.
+- Responsibility for failure to implement or incorrect application of the SOP: Consequences for deviation from established procedures.

-- Description of the procedure, requirements for intermediate control: Detailed description of the procedure steps and control measures.
+- Description of the procedure, requirements for interim control: A detailed description of the procedure steps and control measures.

-Since the healthcare sector is undergoing transformation, SOPs will need to be updated periodically.
-Update them after laws are introduced, equipment is updated, and in other cases where changes affect the rules for providing specific services.
+As the healthcare sector undergoes transformation, SOPs will need to be updated periodically.
+Update them following new laws, equipment upgrades, and other changes that affect the rules for providing specific services.

-To avoid having to constantly audit SOPs manually, create an electronic database.
-Enter the following into it:
+To avoid constantly auditing your SOPs manually, create an electronic database.
+Include the following:

 - titles;